| By Ryan Allis The goal of all marketing

 send promotional messages offering a discount or coupon

 for a product or service.
+3. Add a sign-up

 form to your web site so you can start collecting subscribers